Elvis Presley’s Friend Claims Priscilla Presley Wasn’t Supposed to Use Elvis’s Last Name After Their Divorce – But She Eventually Did

 Lisa Marie once shared her own complicated feelings about the Presley name

 Of course, Priscilla wasn’t the only one to share Elvis’s name.
-Naturally, the couple’s daughter, Lisa Marie Presley, had her own complicated feelings about the iconic moniker.
+Naturally, the couple’s daughter, Lisa Marie Presley, who died in January 2023, had her own complicated feelings about the iconic moniker.

 In a 2003 interview with Playboy (via Elvis Australia), a reporter asked Lisa Marie what she thought of her mother’s argument that “the name Presley can be a hindrance and a help.”